aescarias/pdfnaut/docs/source/index.rst

          python -m pip install pdfnaut

 .. important::
-   To use pdfnaut for reading encrypted documents, you must also install a crypt provider as described in :ref:`standard security handler`.
+   To use pdfnaut for reading encrypted or protected documents, you must also install a crypt provider as described in :ref:`standard security handler`.

 Examples
 --------

-pdfnaut provides its API through :class:`~pdfnaut.document.PdfDocument` which allows performing common actions within a PDF.
+pdfnaut provides its core API via the :class:`~pdfnaut.document.PdfDocument` class which allows performing common actions within a PDF.
 For example, to access the content stream of the first page in the document, you can do as follows:

 .. code-block:: python

    from pdfnaut import PdfDocument

    pdf = PdfDocument.from_filename("tests/docs/sample.pdf")

    for operator in pdf.pages[0].content_stream:
       print(operator)